inet-framework/inet-showcases/general/pcaprecording/doc/index.rst

       :start-at: host1.numPcapRecorders
       :end-before: verbose

-   We configure `host1`'s PCAP recorder to use the 802.11 link layer headers, and `ethHost1`'s PCAP recorder to use ethernet link layer headers.
+   We configure `host1`'s PCAP recorder to use the 802.11 link-layer headers, and `ethHost1`'s PCAP recorder to use Ethernet link-layer headers.
-   There are two PCAP recorder modules in `router1`, with one of them recording ethernet traffic on `eth0` and the other ppp traffic on `ppp0`.
+   There are two PCAP recorder modules in `router1`, with one of them recording Ethernet traffic on `eth0` and the other PPP traffic on `ppp0`.
    Additionally, there is a PCAP recorder in `ethHost2`, which is set to record traffic of the `ipv4` module. -->